dhellmann/pymotw-3/source/unittest/index.rst

 Asserting Truth
 ===============

 Most tests assert the truth of some condition.
-There are a few different ways to write truth-checking tests, depending on the perspective of the test author and the desired outcome of the code being tested.
+There are two different ways to write truth-checking tests, depending on the perspective of the test author and the desired outcome of the code being tested.

 .. literalinclude:: unittest_truth.py
     :caption: